abuturabofficial/w3-blog/content/page/certifications/index.md

 > [!Goal] This course is in progress right now.

-This course is offered by IBM on Coursera.
+[This specialization](https://www.coursera.org/professional-certificates/devops-and-software-engineering) course is offered by **IBM** on Coursera.

 Following are my individual certificates for courses included in this specialization.